sadickam/sdg-classification-bert/README.md

 ```

 ### OSDG online tool
-The OSDG has online tool for SDG clsssification of text.
+The OSDG has an online tool for SDG clsssification of text.
 I will encourage you to check it out at https://www.osdg.ai/ or visit their github page at https://github.com/osdg-ai/osdg-data to learm more about their tool.

 ### To do
 - Add model evaluation metrics